Reporting in Parliament - Domestic acquisitions by agreement

-- the price at which the interest is being, or has been, acquired; and
+- the price at which the interest is being, or has been, acquired

 - the public purpose for which the interest is being, or has been, acquired.

-- As detailed above, acquiring authorities are required to report their acquisition of an interest in overseas land (See section titled Overseas Land above).
+As detailed above, acquiring authorities are required to report their acquisition of an interest in overseas land (see Overseas land).

 Reporting to Finance

-- Exercise of delegations can be reported to Finance in two ways depending on the nature of the transaction:
+Exercise of section 8(3) delegations can be reported to Finance via forms submitted in two ways depending on the nature of the transaction:

-- Once completed, the appropriate form or LAA Delegation Spreadsheet must be returned to Finance via email (email@example.com) for delegate authorisation and registration purposes.
+Once completed, the appropriate form or LAA Delegation Spreadsheet must be returned to Finance via email for delegate authorisation and registration purposes.

 - For acquisition or disposal of land, the details collected are generally around the land parcel, and acquisition/disposal details of the property.
 Entities will be reminded to update their data annually, generally as part of an update for mirror tax purposes.